DigitalGlobe/tools/src/Crypto/TestVectors/Readme.txt

 Data Types
 ==========

-int - small integer (less than 2^32) in decimal representation string - human readable string encoded string - can be one of the following
+signed int - small integer (less than 2^32) in decimal representation unsigned long - large integer (less than 2^64) convertible by strtoul or strtoull string - human readable string encoded string - can be one of the following
 	- quoted string: "message" means "message" without the quotes